 The days of meat substitutes being products only for vegans and vegetarians are long gone.
-Whether for health, environmental or financial reasons, consumers are turning more and more towards meat analogues and similar foods.
+Whether for health, environmental or financial reasons, consumers are turning towards meat analogues and similar foods.

-In a recent study, 49% of respondents reported having tried meat analogue products (Consumer Research: Plant Alternatives to meat), with between 32% and 74% of consumers eating them at least monthly (Innova Insights – 2019).
+In a recent study, 49% of respondents reported having tried meat analogue products (Consumer Research: Plant Alternatives to meat).
+Between 32% and 74% of consumers eat them at least monthly (Innova Insights – 2019).
 Some researchers predict that two of the main types of meat replacements – plant-based meat analogues and cultured meat – will be the main sources of proteins in global diets by 2040 (Les Echos, d’après A.T.
 Kearney, L’essor inexorable des alternatives à la viande, 2019).

 With vegetarianism, veganism and flexitarianism on the rise, meat-free diets are becoming a positive consumer choice.

-Meat analogues can be a gateway to a healthier lifestyle of reduced meat consumption, allowing consumers to make a margin shift of substituting meat on their plate occasionally, rather than changing their eating habits completely.
+Meat analogues can be a gateway to a healthier lifestyle of reduced meat consumption.
+It allows consumers to substitute meat on their plate occasionally, rather than changing their eating habits completely.

-Environmental concerns are also an issue: 18% of U.S. consumers report that their decision to buy meat and dairy alternatives is driven by sustainability issues (Innova Market Insights consumer survey, 2018 – U.S.).
+Environmental concerns are also an issue.
+As a matter of fact, 18% of U.S. consumers report that their decision to buy meat and dairy alternatives is driven by sustainability issues.
+(Innova Market Insights consumer survey, 2018 – U.S.)

 Many individuals are simultaneously concerned they’re not consuming enough protein and looking to supplement the nutrient in their diet.
-In fact, 59% of adults in the iK say high-protein content is a primary part of their purchasing choice for alternative proteins, while 32% say it’s a way to improve health (Lightspeed/Mintel; Mintel GNPD).
+In fact, 59% of adults in the UK say high-protein content is a primary part of their purchasing choice for alternative proteins, while 32% say it’s a way to improve health.
+(Lightspeed/Mintel; Mintel GNPD)

 Among global consumers, about 27% report trying to eat more protein, with more than one in three Millennials claiming to consume as much protein as possible.
-These younger, health-conscious consumers are aware of the potential negative impacts of meat consumption, but still crave a relatively high level of protein.
+These younger, health-conscious consumers are aware of the potential negative impacts of meat consumption.
+However, they still crave a relatively high level of protein.

 Today, the opportunity for innovation in the meat analogue space is enormous.
 Manufacturers who are able to find great tasting, high nutritional quality ingredients are building the legacy brands and products of the future

-Unsurprisingly, the most significant barrier to building a mainstream audience continues to be taste, with 68% of consumers saying taste and flavor are the most important factor they consider when choosing meat analogues (Mintel, 2018).
-In fact, a majority of consumers believe that plant-based alternatives should taste like meat (Mintel, Plant-based proteins, May 2019).
+Unsurprisingly, the most significant barrier to building a mainstream audience continues to be taste.
+68% of consumers say taste and flavor are the most important factor they consider when choosing meat analogues (Mintel, 2018).
+In fact, a majority of consumers believe that plant-based alternatives should taste like meat.
+(Mintel, Plant-based proteins, May 2019)

-But with alternative high-protein sources, from the well-known (soy) to newcomers (algae) often introducing off-flavors and colors that can be difficult to manage when creating innovative products, formulators can find it challenging to create delicious products to tempt this growing market.
+Alternative high-protein sources, from the well-known (soy) to newcomers (algae) are often introducing off-flavors and colors that can be difficult to manage when creating innovative products.
+Thus, formulators can find it challenging to create delicious products to tempt this growing market.